ad-freiburg/elevant/wikifier/README.md

 ## Setup

-To download the code and date and setup the necessary files, simply run
+To download the code and data and setup the necessary files, simply run

     ./setup.sh